 Labelled a 'responsible business guru' by The Guardian newspaper, Manny is a trusted adviser to some of the world's foremost companies and NGOs, Trusts & Foundations (T&Fs), and high impact philanthropists.
 He has been a consultancy leader for over a dozen years, following his earlier careers in the corporate and non-profit sectors.
-He leads on strategy, programme design, strategic counsel work and is editor of The Corporate-NGO Partnerships Barometer at C&E Advisory, the highly respected Business & Society consultancy which he founded.
+He leads on transformation strategy, programme design, strategic counsel work, and is editor of The Corporate-NGO Partnerships Barometer at C&E Advisory, the highly respected Business & Society consultancy which he founded.

 Manny also advises leading T&Fs on strategy, programme review, as well as on convening, nurturing or scaling peer collaborations in order to enhance collective impact.
 In this capacity, he has worked with and convened processes for or with foundations and organisations including OECDnetFWD, Stars, Ford, Gates, Comic Relief, Oak Foundation, The UK’s Department for International Development and many more.
 He has undertaken similar work for major philanthropists and their family offices.